Muscle Relaxing Injections – Are All Brands The Same?

 Summary of Differences Between Brand X vs. B vs. D

-1. The main difference between X and B or D, is that X contains just one ingredient: botulinum toxin A.
+1. The main difference between X and B or D, is that X contains just one ingredient: (Term Forbidden by TGA) A.

 2. The manufacturing process is slightly different with all 3, which leads to some potential, subtle differences in clinical practice.